-BERK chael Mizra HI, (insert name) attest as an authorized representative of 1EY BOTANI CALS (insert name of applicant) that the applicant has complied with the ments of 935 CMR 500 and the guidance for licensed applicants on community outreach, as below.
-1. The Community Outreach Meeting was held on $2/8/9$ (insert date). : : A copy of a notice of the time, place, and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was published in a newspaper of general circulation in the city or town on A copy of the meeting notice was also filed on(insert date) with the city or town clerk, the planning board, the contracting authority for the municipality, and local licensing authority for the adult use of marijuana, if applicable.
+I, MICHAEL MIZRAHI, (insert name) attest as an authorized representative of BERKLEY BOTANICALS (insert name of applicant) that the applicant has complied with the requirements of 935 CMR 500 and the guidance for licensed applicants on community outreach, as detailed below.

+- 1. The Community Outreach Meeting was held on - 2.
+A copy of a notice of the time, place, and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was published in a newspaper of general circulation in the city or town on (insert date), which was at least seven calendar days prior to the meeting.
+A copy of the newspaper notice is attached as Attachment A (please clearly label the newspaper notice in the upper right hand corner as Attachment A and upload it as part of this document).

+- 3. A copy of the meeting notice was also filed on (insert date) with the city or town clerk, the planning board, the contracting authority for the municipality, and local licensing authority for the adult use of marijuana, if applicable.
 A copy of the municipal notice is attached as Attachment B (please clearly label the municipal notice in the upper right-hand corner as Attachment B and upload it as part of this document).
-Notice of the time, place and subject matter of the meeting, including the proposed address of the Marijuana Establishment, was mailed on

-Initials of Attester:
+Initials of Attester: MM